 \paragraph{Structured weight matrices: (i) Sparse matrix.} Parameter sparsity is widely used to improve the performance and efficiency of neural networks.
-One approach is to determine nonzero weights dynamically, such as dense-to-sparse training \cite{neyshabur2020towards}, pruning \cite{frankle2018the}, and sparse-to-sparse training \cite{dettmers2019sparse,evci2020rigging}.
-The other is to constrain the trainable weights from the beginning of training. statically \cite{dao2022monarch,golubeva2021}.
+It is known that naive MLPs require even more data than structured deep models to improve performance due to their weak inductive bias \cite{bachmann2023scaling}.
+The sparseness is considered useful as a minimal necessary bias.
+One approach to make weights sparse is to determine nonzero weights dynamically, such as dense-to-sparse training \citep{neyshabur2020towards}, pruning \citep{frankle2018the}, and sparse-to-sparse training \citep{dettmers2019sparse,evci2020rigging}.
+The other is to constrain the trainable weights from the beginning of training statically \citep{dao2022monarch,golubeva2021,liu2022unreasonable,gadhikar2023random}.
 The current study follows the latter approach; specifically, we reveal that the mixing layers of the MLP-Mixer are implicitly related to such fixed sparse connectivity. {\bf (ii) Kronecker product.} Constraining weight matrices to the Kronecker product and its summation has been investigated in the model-compression literature.
-Some works represented weight matrices and succeeded in reducing the number of learnable parameters without deteriorating the prediction performance \cite{zhou2015exploiting,zhangbeyond} while others applied them for the compression of trained parameters \cite{hameed2022convolutional}.
-In contrast, we find a Kronecker product expression hidden in the MLP-Mixer, which can be regarded as an approximation of the Monarch matrix proposed in \cite{dao2022monarch}.
+Some works succeeded in reducing the number of trainable parameters without deteriorating the prediction performance \citep{zhou2015exploiting,zhangbeyond} while others applied them for the compression of trained parameters \citep{hameed2022convolutional}.
+In contrast, we find a Kronecker product expression hidden in the MLP-Mixer, which can be regarded as an approximation of the Monarch matrix proposed in \citet{dao2022monarch}.

-Notably, our study is completely different from simply applying the sparsity of \cite{golubeva2021}, Kronecker-product weights, or Mornarch matrices to the dense weight matrices of the mixing layers.
-We found that effective MLP expression and its generalization (i.e., the PK family) inherently possess these properties.
+Notably, our study is completely different from merely applying sparse regularizers, Kronecker-product weights, or Monarch matrices \cite{dao2022monarch} to the dense weight matrices in the mixing layers like \citet{fu2023monarch}.
+Our finding is that MLP-Mixers and their generalization (i.e., the PK family) inherently possess these properties.